Canon 1Ds vs Panasonic G7

-The Canon EOS-1Ds and the Panasonic Lumix DMC-G7 are two digital cameras that were revealed to the public, respectively, in September 2002 and May 2015.
+The Canon EOS-1Ds and the Panasonic Lumix DMC-G7 are two digital cameras that were announced, respectively, in September 2002 and May 2015.
 The 1Ds is a DSLR, while the G7 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (1Ds) and a Four Thirds (G7) sensor.
-The Canon has a resolution of 11 megapixel, whereas the Panasonic provides 15.8 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 11 megapixels, whereas the Panasonic provides 15.8 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1Ds vs Panasonic G7

-An illustration of the physical size and weight of the Canon 1Ds and the Panasonic G7 is provided in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Canon 1Ds and the Panasonic G7.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 1Ds – represents 100 percent across all the size and weight measures).
+All width, height and depth dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1Ds – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G7 is considerably smaller (56 percent) than the Canon 1Ds.
 Moreover, the G7 is substantially lighter (68 percent) than the 1Ds.
 It is worth mentioning in this context that the 1Ds is splash and dust resistant, while the G7 does not feature any corresponding weather-sealing.